Lifestyle

 In addition to its stunning physical beauty, New Hampshire offers one of the most retirement-friendly tax schemes—no personal income, sales, estate, or inheritance taxes levied at the state level.

-Situated snugly between Vermont and Maine, close to the U.S./Canada border, the Granite State is home to about 1.3 million people.
-That makes it a small state, but one with a dizzying array of benefits for new residents of all ages.
 One of the most remarkable aspects of New Hampshire is its still-vivid history.
 As one of the first 13 colonies that eventually broke from England to form the United States, New Hampshire’s place in American history is unmistakable.

 It’s also an incredibly beautiful state, with breathtaking mountains to dense forests and even a small sliver of Atlantic coastline, all offering quintessentially gorgeous New England views.
 Choose from tiny villages to busy cities and everything in between.

 New Hampshire has no personal income tax, so your pension, retirement account, and Social Security income will not be taxed at that level.
 You’ll also appreciate the lack of sales, estate, and inheritance tax assessments.
-However, much of the state is experiencing costs of living that are higher than the national average across the board in all major sectors, from housing to food.

 While conditions can and do fluctuate frequently, retirees choosing to move to one of these cities in New Hampshire should be prepared to spend more for the basics and make sure that their retirement savings are sufficient to meet their needs there.